 The lesson?
 For as short and concise as you need your onboarding to be, it actually never ends.

-Hopefully, you’re walking away from this article with some fresh resources and perspectives for your in-app tutorials, and new feature onboarding flows.
-Remember to stay customer-centric, design well, and don’t settle!
-Happy onboarding.
+Hopefully, you’re walking away from this article with some fresh resources and perspectives for your in-app tutorials and feature onboarding flows.
+Remember to stay customer-centric, design in your brand style, and don’t settle.
+Happy onboarding!